AaarchiGandhi/Mobile-App-for-Streamlining-Creative-Review-Actions/README.md

 	git remote add origin https://github.com/AaarchiGandhi/Mobile-App-for-Streamlining-Creative-Review-Actions.git

+`Here, before committing the files inside dist folder, check this line <base href=https://AaarchiGandhi.github.io/Mobile-App-for-Streamlining-Creative-Review-Actions"> in index.html.
+You should append '/' forward slash at the end of href path.
+(Line no.5)`

+`It should become <base href=https://AaarchiGandhi.github.io/Mobile-App-for-Streamlining-Creative-Review-Actions/"> in index.html in dist folder.
+Now, you can commit and push the code in gh-pages branch for deployment.
+(Line no.5)`

 	git add .
 	git commit -m "Code push for github page"

 	git push -u origin master:gh-pages

   Set up GitHub Pages:

 	Once the code is pushed, you just need to go to your GitHub repository settings, go to the "Pages" tab and set the source to the gh-pages branch.
   That's it!
 Your Ionic project should now be deployed to GitHub Pages.